sdargoeuves/ipf-backup-config/README.md

 # backup-config.py

+**This script is no longer maintained here, please check the one in our [Gitlab repo](https://gitlab.com/ip-fabric/integrations/scripts/ipf-export-device-config)**

 Python3 script to collect available configuration files in IP Fabric and store them in a (Git) folfer

 ## How to install